-So, how can you build trust as a marketer?
-I think Marilyn Arnold from GKIC.com captured it in this comment:
+So how can you build trust as a marketer?
+I think Marilyn Arnold from GKIC captured it in this comment:

 In other words, let others tell your readers and customers how great you are.
 It works for Amazon, doesn’t it?

 The key to success with this strategy is to avoid making assumptions.
-As Forbes points out, that can seriously harm your business.
+Making assumptions can seriously harm your business.
 Here’s how you can eliminate assumptions and give searchers what they are looking for with your upsell: